stallman-j/LaTekonomer/README.md

 ## Installation

 Your prerequisites and installation steps will depend on how you're anticipating you'll use these templates.
-Let's go through the
+Let's go through the three main ways of doing this.
+There are tons of tutorials out there.
+This is just what has worked well for me.

 ### Copying the LaTekonomer Overleaf Template